MyBord/mybord-server/docs/build.md

   * Generates graphql schema / typedefs from our prisma ORM.
 * **`remove-dist`:**
   * Removes the 'dist/' folder.
-* **`prisma-delete:test`:**
-  * Deletes the prisma instance with the test env vars.
-* **`prisma-deploy:test`:**
-  * Generates / deploys the prisma instance with the test env vars.
 * **`prisma-delete:dev`:**
-  * Deletes the prisma instance with the dev env vars.
+  * Deletes the prisma instance hosted on the dev instance.
 * **`prisma-deploy:dev`:**
-  * Generates / deploys the prisma instance with the dev env vars.
+  * Generates / deploys the prisma instance to the dev instance.
+* **`prisma-delete:local`:**
+  * Deletes the prisma instance hosted that is hosted locally.
+* **`prisma-deploy:local`:**
+  * Generates / deploys the prisma instance to a local instance.
 * **`prisma-delete:prod`:**
-  * Deletes the prisma instance with the test prod vars.
+  * Deletes the prisma instance hosted on the prod instance.
 * **`prisma-deploy:prod`:**
-  * Generates / deploys the prisma instance with the test env vars.
+  * Generates / deploys the prisma instance to the prod instance.
 * **`webpack:dev`:**
   * Builds the server with the dev webpack configuration.
 * **`webpack:prod`:**